-So, computing the check digit for an ISBN-10 or ISBN-13 isn't hard, but it does get a bit tedious by hand.
+So, computing this check digit's not hard, but it does get a bit tedious by hand.
 Let's write a program.

-In isbn.c, write a program that prompts the user for an ISBN-10 or ISBN-13 and then reports (via printf) whether the number's legit.
+In isbn.c, write a program that prompts the user for an ISBN-10 and then reports (via printf) whether the number's legit.
 So that we can automate some tests of your code, we ask that your program's last line of output be either YES\n or NO\n, nothing more, nothing less.
-For simplicity, assume that the user's input will be exactly ten or thirteen decimal digits (i.e., devoid of hyphens and 'X'), the first of which might even be zero(es), as in the case of our recommended book's ISBN-10.
-But you won't know in advance, until the user's hit Enter, how long the input will be.
-And do not assume that the user's input will fit in an int!
+For simplicity, assume that the user's input will be exactly ten decimal digits (i.e., devoid of hyphens and 'X'), the first of which might even be zero(es), as in the case of our recommended book.
+But do not assume that the user's input will fit in an int!
 Recall, after all, that the largest value that can fit in an int is $2^{32} - 1 = 4,294,967,295$ (and, even then, only if declared as unsigned).
-That's only a 10-digit value, and you'd better be able to handle a 13-!
-Best to use GetLongLong from CS 50's library to get users' input, though you may also use GetString if you'd like to plow ahead in the syllabus.
+True, that's a 10-digit value, but there might still be a problem.
+(What?)
+Best to be safe and use GetLongLong from CS 50's library to get users' input.
+(Why?)